mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/animation.md

 {:id="Canvas.ExtendMovesOutsideCanvas" .boolean} *ExtendMovesOutsideCanvas*
 : Determines whether moves can extend beyond the canvas borders.
 Default is false.
 This should normally be false, and the property is provided for backwards compatibility.

+{:id="Canvas.FontBold" .boolean .ro .do} *FontBold*
+: Returns true if the to-be drawn text should be bold.
+ If bold has been requested, this property will return true, even if the font does not support bold.

+{:id="Canvas.FontItalic" .boolean .ro .do} *FontItalic* : Returns true if the to-be drawn text should be italic.
+ If italic has been requested, this property will return true, even if the font does not support bold.

 {:id="Canvas.FontSize" .number} *FontSize*
 : Specifies the font size of text drawn on the Canvas.

+{:id="Canvas.FontTypeface" .text .do} *FontTypeface*
+: Specifies the typeface of the drawn text.

 {:id="Canvas.Height" .number .bo} *Height*
 : Specifies the `Canvas`'s vertical height, measured in pixels.